msterkowiec/AMTL/README.md

 * missing thread synchronization (concurrent access to container or a variable that can cause problems),
 * numeric overflow
 * operations on invalidated iterators
+* operations on uninitialized memory (in one of the two main modes of the library; it is actually not exactly a feature but a side effect - but a very valuable one - more about it below)

 # Usage